 Put on the defensive once more, the Obama administration began to make an argument that contradict their original one.
 Contraception, Secretary Sebelius argued, was so inexpensive that insurance companies could give it away for free; the additional cost would not have to be passed on to employers in the form of higher premiums down the road.
 Yet the administration had based its earlier argument that the contraception mandate was necessary on the claim that contraception is an essential health service that is too expensive for the average employed woman to be able to afford.

 Caught up in the contradictions of its own arguments, the Obama administration found itself losing ground.
-The Notre Dame speech had prompted opposition from many U.S. Catholic bishops (see Bishop D'Arcy: President Obama "Has Separated Science From Ethics" and Bishop Doran to Notre Dame: "Change the Name of the University" for examples), but by mid-February 2012, every Catholic bishop in the United States had publicly condemned the HHS's contraception mandate.
+The Notre Dame speech had prompted opposition from many U.S. Catholic bishops (see President Barack Obama at Notre Dame: A Defining Moment for the Catholic Church in America for examples), but by mid-February 2012, every Catholic bishop in the United States had publicly condemned the HHS's contraception mandate.

 This unanimity was unprecedented.
 Combined with the number of Catholics who had supported Obama for president in 2008 but who now opposed the contraception mandate, it signaled a rough road ahead not only for the HHS mandate but for the President's reelection campaign.